bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1-Microsoft Graph/GettingStartedWithQuickStart.md

 # Getting Started with Quick Start
-So that our applications can use the Microsoft Graph API we have to have an App Id, For this we have to register the application in Microsoft Application Registration.
+Our applications can use the Microsoft Graph API we have to have an App Id, For this we have to register the application in Microsoft Application Registration.
 Lest's create it.